nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Tables are not set yet
     * 1a1.
-RHRH requests user to set the tables.
+System requests user to set the tables.
     * 1a2.
 User <u>sets the tables (UC <span style="color:red">{{FILL IN LATER}}</span>)</u>

     Use case resumes from step 1.

 * 1b.
-RHRH detects missing details/incorrect format in the command entered.
+System detects invalid command format
     * 1b1.
-RHRH requests user to enter the command again with correct and sufficient details.
+System displays an error, showing unknown command.
     * 1b2.
-User enters command again.
+User enters command again

-  Steps 1b1 - 1b2 are repeated until the command is correctly formatted.
+Steps 1b1 - 1b2 are repeated until the command is correctly formatted. <br>
 Use case resumes from step 2.

 * 1c.
-RHRH is unable to find a reservation slot based on the date time entered.
+System detects invalid command arguments
     * 1c1.
-RHRH informs the user that the reservation slot is taken.
+System displays error corresponding to the invalid argument and provides an example on the accepted format and arguments
     * 1c2.
+User enters command arguments again

+Steps 1c1 - 1c2 are repeated until the command arguments are valid. <br>
+Use case resumes from step 2.

+* 1d.
+System is unable to find a reservation slot based on the date time entered.
+    * 1d1.
+System informs the user that the reservation slot is taken.
+    * 1d2.
 User enters the command again with another date time.

-  Steps 1c1 - 1c2 are repeated until there is a reservation slot available.
+Steps 1d1 - 1d2 are repeated until there is a reservation slot available. <br>

-    Use case resumes from step 3.
+Use case resumes from step 2.

 **Use case (UC05): Edit a Customer**